sosy-lab/benchexec/doc/INSTALL.md

     python3 -m benchexec.check_cgroups

-git diffafter BenchExec has been installed.
+after BenchExec has been installed.
 It will report warnings and exit with code 1 if something is missing.

 It may be that your Linux distribution already mounts the cgroup file system